Orckestra/Commerce-Samples/Sample Project/README.md

-# Commerce-Samples
+# Sample Project
-Provides samples for the ORckestra Commerce Cloud
+This is a folder for a sample project.
+To be removed when the repo is public